adrielepinto/clustering/README.md

-# Next Steps:
+# Tools:

-- Apply the clustering model;
-- Indentify which products has more returns and why they are returning;
-- Make the customer buy more expensive products;
-- Create strategy to make the customer returns more often and decrease the recency;

-Thank You for your Atenttion!
+- Jupyter Notebook
+- Python
+- Pandas, Numpy, Seaborn, Sklearn, Plotly, Umap, Scipy Libraries.
+- Plickle, S3sf
+- Cronjob
+- Papermill
+- AWS: S3 bucket, RDS database.
+- DBeaver;
+- Metabase.

+Thank You  so much for reand my project.
+If you have any question about the projet, feel free to contact me at (LinkedIN)[https://www.linkedin.com/in/adriele-pinto] !